alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-waste.markdown

 ##Get permission to export waste

-If the waste you want to export isn't prohibited, you need to create a contract between you and the business you're sending waste to before you apply for permission ('controls').
+If the waste you want to export isn't prohibited, you need to create a contract between you and the business you're sending waste to before you apply for controls.

-You need to either
+Once you've got one, you need to either:

 * complete the form in the tool if your waste requires Article 18 controls
 * come back to this page if you need a notification control